 Through the Self Service Repair store, consumers get access to the same parts that Apple’s own repair teams use.
 Don’t worry that the store doesn’t look like the usual Apple website, a third-party manages it.

-Initially, you can only fix the “most commonly serviced modules” of your iPhones.
+You can only fix the “most commonly serviced modules” of your iPhones.
 This includes the battery, bottom speaker, camera, display, SIM tray, and Taptic Engine.
-Apple previously confirmed more repair options to follow.
+There are more options available, and Apple is continuing to increase this list.
+On the Mac side of things, you can repair the display, top case, battery, and trackpad – but the ports and webcam are off limits.

 Interestingly, you’ll also be able to rent toolkits for a week for $49.
 These toolkits include all the necessary tools you’ll need to complete the repair, so you won’t need to worry about having the right screw bits.
 You can, of course, just purchase the parts you need if you’re confident you have the right gear.
 The manuals are free to access when you’re purchasing parts.